What's inside

 Welcome to the Legal Ops Kit — a practitioner's guide to running a modern legal function as a discipline rather than a craft.

-This kit is written for General Counsel, Heads of Legal Operations, legal engineers, ops managers, and senior counsel who do the day-to-day work of making legal departments scale.
-Whether you're standing up Legal Ops from scratch, modernising a long-established team, or trying to make a CLM stick on its second attempt, the chapters here are designed to be picked up mid-stream and used.
+It's for General Counsel, Heads of Legal Operations, legal engineers, ops managers, and senior counsel doing the day-to-day work of making legal departments scale.
+Whether you're standing up Legal Ops from scratch, modernising a long-established team, or making a CLM stick on its second attempt, the chapters are built to be picked up mid-stream.

-Much of the content is written from an in-house perspective — that's where the operational mandate sits most cleanly, and where most of the worked examples come from.
+Most of it is written from an in-house perspective — that's where the operational mandate sits most cleanly, and where the worked examples come from.
 But the underlying disciplines (service-delivery design, vendor and panel management, knowledge management, change leadership, legal technology and AI governance, KPIs) translate directly to private practice.
-If you're running operations or transformation inside a law firm, ALSP, or boutique, expect to translate a few terms ("client" for "the business," "practice group" for "in-house team," "matter intake" for "work routing") — most of the playbooks land the same way.
+If you're running operations inside a law firm, ALSP, or boutique, swap a few terms ("client" for "the business," "practice group" for "in-house team," "matter intake" for "work routing") — the playbooks land the same way.

 ## What's inside

-The kit is organised in six top-level sections that follow the natural arc of building and running a legal operation:
+Six top-level sections, following the arc of building and running a legal operation:

 **Part I — Foundations.** Why Legal Ops exists, what the legal function actually does, and how to baseline your current maturity using the CLOC Core 12 and ACC Maturity Model 2.0.